 - Underwater homes are eligible

-- Potentially eligible for a partial refund of upfront mortgage insurance from original loan
+- Potentially eligible for a partial refund of upfront mortgage insurance from your original loan

 The most important qualification though, is that borrowers must receive a benefit from refinancing.
 This is called a net tangible benefit — FHA refinances can be approved if the combined interest rate drop is at least 0.5% (see Net Tangible Benefit section below).